Radi85/Comment/CONTRIBUTING.rst

 .. _`#125`: https://github.com/Radi85/Comment/discussions/125

-In order to keep master clean and up to date with the current release, all PR shall be merged with ``develop-RELEASE_MILESTONE`` branch.
+In order to keep the default branch clean and up to date with the current release, all PR shall be merged with ``develop`` branch.

-``RELEASE_MILESTONE`` should be milestone tag of the issue you work on.

 **Commit messages**